zbraniecki/l20n.js/docs/builtins.rst

 ``DATETIME``
-    If the variable passed from the developer is a date and is used in a placeable, L20n will implicitly call a `DATE` built-in on it.
+    If the variable passed from the developer is a date and is used in a placeable, L20n will implicitly call a `DATE` function on it.

     Example::